nikyak10/ChurnPrediction/README.md

 ### Project Overview

 This project was conducted as part of the Data Mining course during the Master's program in Data Science at the University of Mannheim.
-The goal was to analyze the Telco Customer Churn Dataset from Kaggle (dataset link) and evaluate various machine learning classifiers to predict customer churn.
+The goal was to analyze the Telco Customer Churn Dataset from Kaggle (https://www.kaggle.com/datasets/alfathterry/telco-customer-churn-11-1-3) and evaluate various machine learning classifiers to predict customer churn.

 ### Dataset Description